Arkansas River, Buena Vista Colorado

 All of the magnets we use are the strongest magnets currently available.
 These magnets are potentially dangerous!
 Due to their extreme attractive force they can:

 The TAT-21 magnets are especially dangerous.
-The two magnets in this unit if allowed to come together would have a combined attractive force of 371 pounds.
+The two magnets in this unit if allowed to come together would have a combined attractive force of 400 pounds.
 These units must be installed and handled with care by "adults only".
-Safety glasses are recommended and gloves should be considered.
+Safety glasses are recommended and gloves should be considered required.
 They are brittle and if allowed to fly together could potentially shatter.
 They are safe as long as you maintain a tight grip and concentrate on your work area and assembly technique.

 Steel Frame and Magnet configuration Garden tiller plus 70 pounds of dumbbells Magnet swing set